-Prerequisite: Intermediate Drawing and Painting

-Students will continue to develop their portfolio and cultivate their individual style and abilities as they investigate traditional and contemporary approaches to art making.
+Prerequisite: Foundations in Art 2D, Introduction to Drawing and Painting, Intermediate Drawing and Painting Students will continue to develop their portfolio and cultivate their individual style and abilities as they investigate traditional and contemporary approaches to art making.
 The emphasis will be on creative expression of personal ideas using a variety of art media including the use of the Adobe Creative Suite Software programs.